redhat-imaging/imagefactory/indirection.markdown

 ###Step 2: Create input image

 After a utility image is built, another base image needs to be created to be used as input image.
-Since both utility image and input image are base_image, it is possible to use one image for both.  diskimage-builder can only modify images without logical volumes.
-The following kickstart file (input_image.ks) will create a Fedora 20 image that fits this criteria:
+Since both utility image and input image are base_image, it is possible to use one image for both.
+Because diskimage-builder can only modify images without logical volumes, the following kickstart file (input_image.ks) will create a Fedora 20 image that fits this criteria:

 ```
 url --url=http://ftp.linux.ncsu.edu/pub/fedora/linux/releases/20/Fedora/x86_64/os/